severin-lemaignan/projet-cnrs/project.rst

 incorporate a time dimension and several semantic dimensions besides 3D geometric models.

-To take an example, we aim at being able to *represent an interpretation* of such a sentence: "Be careful, a child is passing by behind you!".
-For the robot to make sense of it, to access to the *qualia* of the sentence, the robot must *imagine* an unknown child whose position must be estimated over time.
 Representations such as we plan to research would allow to build an hybrid model mixing (uncertain) geometric features with semantic annotations and timeline supporting future and past extrapolation.

 The second idea is to build a control model that relies on *hierarchical overlapping contexts*.